-TC Transcontinental Packaging competes in certain market segments with several large firms in North America, including Amcor Ltd., Berry Plastics Group Inc., Sonoco Products Company, ProAmpac Intermediate, Inc., Winpak Ltd., Printpack, Inc., American Packaging Corporation, Bryce Corporation, Peel Plastic Products Ltd., Plastic Packaging Technologies, LLC, Sealed Air Corporation, Hood Packaging Corporation, Mondi plc, Schweitzer-Mauduit International, Inc., Accredo Packaging, Inc. and Colormasters, LLC as well as several small converters.
+TC Transcontinental Packaging competes in certain market segments with several large firms in North America, including Amcor Ltd., Sonoco Products Company, ProAmpac Intermediate, Inc., Winpak Ltd., Printpack, Inc., American Packaging Corporation, Bryce Corporation, Peel Plastic Products Ltd., PPC Flexible Packaging, LLC, Sealed Air Corporation, Hood Packaging Corporation, Mondi plc, Schweitzer-Mauduit International, Inc., Accredo Packaging, Inc. and Colormasters.
+LLC as well as several small converters.

 We believe that our ability to serve customers requiring fast turnaround times and to deliver short run as well as long run orders differentiate us from other industry participants.
 Our wide range of flexible packaging solutions also enables us to rapidly respond to the needs of the market for a variety of applications.
 We believe that our in-house content creation premedia services distinguishes our Packaging Sector's service offering by enabling us to support our customers' brand strategies.
-We also believe that the vertical integration of recycling activities within our production chain sets us apart from our competition by procuring high-quality, consistent and stable post-consumer resin supply.
-Moreover, we believe that our research and development strategy further differentiates us in the industry and allows us to develop products that bring greater benefits to our communities and the environment.
+Moreover, we believe that our research and development strategy further differentiate us in the industry and allows us to develop products that bring greater benefits to our communities and the environment.